chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification_Cheat_Sheet.md

   * On the command line with ifupdown

 40. Which file contains encrypted user passwords?
-/etc/shadow
+  * /etc/shadow

-41. Which command is used to add users to the system? adduser
+41. Which command is used to add users to the system?
+  * adduser

-42. Which command will suspend a user account? passwd -l olduser
+42. Which command will suspend a user account?
+  * passwd -l olduser

 43. Which is true of the SSH service on a default Kali install?
 Select all that apply.
   * The SSH service is disabled by default
   * The SSH service is installed by default
   * The default keys from a live image are pre-generated
+  * The default configuration blocks password-based logins

-44. Which command is commonly used to start services like ssh and postgresql? systemctl
+44. Which command is commonly used to start services like ssh and postgresql?
+  * systemctl

-45. Which command can used to create a new postgresql database? createdb
+45. Which command can used to create a new postgresql database?
+  * createdb

-46. Which command is not a postgresql command? pg_createuser
+46. Which command is not a postgresql command?
+  * pg_createuser

-47. Which command will create a postgres database name db_new? createdb -T template0 -E UTF-8 -O dbuser db_new
+47. Which command will create a postgres database name db_new?
+  * createdb -T template0 -E UTF-8 -O dbuser db_new

 48. Which of the following are not associated with Apache2?
+Choose one.
-Choose one. systemctl start apache
+  * systemctl start apache

-49. Which of the following are not associated with Apache2? apachectl
+49. Which of the following are not associated with Apache2?
+  * apachectl

-50. In Kali, what is responsible for the boot sequence, but also permanently acts as a full featured service manager, starting and monitoring services? systemd
+50. In Kali, what is responsible for the boot sequence, but also permanently acts as a full featured service manager, starting and monitoring services?
+  * systemd

-51. Which command will inspect the current status of the postgresql service? systemctl status postgresql
+51. Which command will inspect the current status of the postgresql service?
+  * systemctl status postgresql

 52. Which command will determine if nmap has been modified by Kali?
-All of the above
+  * All of the above

-53. Which command is used to report a bug to the Debian developers? reportbug
+53. Which command is used to report a bug to the Debian developers?
+  * reportbug

 54. Which of these actions can be used to submit a bug to the Debian developers?
   * Use the official Debian bug tracker at https://bugs.debian.org